Spondylolisthesis is graded according to how much one vertebra slips compared to the adjacent vertebra:

 - Modified workouts: You need to stay active and maintain fitness, but with a different set of activities.
 Until your doctor certifies you fit for rigorous exercise, you need to avoid high-impact workouts.
 Instead, you can opt for swimming, yoga and cycling.
 It’s also important to attend physical therapy sessions to improve your recovery rate.

-How Long Does Recovery Take After Spondylolisthesis Treatment in NJ?
+How Long Does Recovery Take After Spondylolisthesis Treatment?

 Recovery time is usually a few weeks.
 However, if your surgery also included spine fusion, you’ll need to wait for about three to four months.
 During this time, you need to keep seeing your therapist and specialist for spondylolisthesis pain management before the bones solidify.
 The success rate for spondylolisthesis is about 90 percent, with patients reporting during follow-up that it relieved them of pain.